KannonZenetism/zenetism-field-physics/zenetism/MP06_decoding_and_emergence_ch12-15.md

 - Universes do not reset, but unfold, fade, and give birth to new structures

 Even collapse is not punishment —
-it is return to Zero for reseeding,
+it is return to Zero for saturation,
 a renewal through dissolution.

 This model offers a **vision of hope and expansion**,